MedardTesla/postgresql-data-warehouse-projet/README.md

 ## 🌟 About Me

 Hi there!
 I'm **MINLEKIB Yendouboan**.
-I'm an Data professional and
+I'm an Data professional with expertise in SQL, Python, Excel and Power BI, passionate about process automation and data engineering.
+My goal is to transform raw data into actionable insights to optimize decision-making and improve operational efficiency.